heydawood/dawood-fit/README.md

 # dawood-fit

-The ultimate gym training app built with react & tailwindCSS
+The ultimate gym training app built with React & TailwindCSS